felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 Your solution can automatically pull the catalog when this is updated on HubRise (via a `catalog.update` callback), or you can implement a button in your back office for a manual import.
 Even better, you could let your users decide the preferred behaviour via a setting in your back office.

 When you import a catalog from HubRise, make sure you save the ref codes for all the products, options, charges, etc. You should include them in the payload when you push an order.
-This is very important because some EPOS systems will not recognise products without a ref code correctly.
+This is very important because most EPOS systems will ignore products without a ref code, or even reject the order.

 **Main suggestions**